 What is alumina?

 Alumina is an important chemical compound of aluminum with two structural forms like α-Al2O3 and ϒ-Al2O3.
 The α-Al2O3 occurs in nature as corundum which is resistant to water and acids and uses in Gems.
 The γ-alumina is distorted, less dense, soft with high surface tension in the liquid form.
-These qualities of γ-alumina an excellent reagent for dehydration, decolorization, and absorption chronograph. β-alumina is now being developed as a ceramic ion conductor useful for high-energy batteries.
-Large quantities of alumina used for the commercial production of aluminum.
+These qualities of γ-alumina are an excellent reagents for dehydration, decolorization, and absorption chronograph. β-alumina is now being developed as a ceramic ion conductor useful for high-energy batteries.
+Large quantities of alumina are used for the commercial production of aluminum.

 Uses of Aluminum